2bndy5/rmskin-action/README.rst

     .. csv-table::
         :header: "Argument", "Description", "Required"
-        :widths: 7, 15, 3
+        :widths: 5, 15, 3

-        "version", "Version of the Rainmeter rmskin package. defaults to last 8 digits of SHA from commit or ref/tags", "no" "title", "Name of the Rainmeter rmskin package.
-Defaults name of repository", "no" "author", "Account Username maintaining the rmskin package.
-Defaults to Username that pushed the commit.", "no" "path", "Base directory of repo being packaged.
+        "version", "Version of the Rainmeter rmskin package.
+Defaults to last 8 digits of SHA from commit or ref/tags", "no" "title", "Name of the Rainmeter rmskin package.
+Defaults to name of repository", "no" "author", "Account Username maintaining the rmskin package.
+Defaults to Username that owns the repository.", "no" "path", "Base directory of repo being packaged.
 Defaults to workflow's workspace path", "no" "dir_out", "Path to save generated rmskin package.
 Defaults to workflow's workspace path", "no"

     .. note::
-        You can also use your repository's ``RMSKIN.ini`` file to override any default inputs.
+        You can use your repository's ``RMSKIN.ini`` file to override any above inputs except ``dir_out`` & ``path`` inputs.

 Output Arguments
 ================

-    * ``arc_name`` : The Path to & name of the generated rmskin file.
+    * ``arc_name`` : The name of the generated rmskin file saved in the path specified by ``dir_out`` input argument.

 Example Usage
 =============